proskilllzzz90-eng/jvm-custom-memory-arena/README.md

-# JVM Custom Memory Arena (Learning Project)
+# JVM Custom Memory Arena

 This project is a from-scratch, educational implementation of a manual memory arena in Java, built to understand how low-level memory, pointers, and data structures actually work beneath high-level language abstractions.

-The goal is to learn how memory and garbage collection (GC) works by explicitly managing it.

-This repository documents that learning process through a progressively built system.

----

 ## Motivation